 RC provide a range of services for people with substance abuse problems as well as a comprehensive football programme.
 They operate through a peer-to-peer approach, with over 80% of their diverse staff living with HIV.

-The traffic of addictive substances pose a serious threat to homeless people in Indonesia.
-Substance abuse has led to further homelessness, and drugs and prostitution have facilitated a growing AIDS/HIV epidemic in Indonesia.
+The traffic of addictive substances poses a serious threat to homeless people in Indonesia.
+Substance abuse has led to further homelessness, and drugs and prostitution have facilitated a growing AIDS/HIV epidemic.

 The expansion of the tourism industry in Indonesia has resulted in many people being forcibly evicted in order to build modern tourist resorts (Forshee, 2006, p.109).